TheBigRake/TheBigRake/README.md

 </p>
    </body>

-### I'm interested in freelance (paid and unpaid) work primarily in the field of web development.
-Data Science, Machine Learning and basic mechanical coding are also fields of interest.
+### I'm interested in the fields of web development and data science.
-### I know HTML, CSS, and JavaScript for web design.
-I know R and Python for data science.
+### I know basic HTML, CSS, and JavaScript for web design.
+I am learning R and Python for data science.